Physics

 }

-With the gravitational force specified for particle and fluid components as above, gravity will really be applied to such components in the following manner:
+so that particle components will participate in the gravitational interaction using P³M, while fluid components will participate in the gravitational interaction using PM.
+Note All interactions for fluid components may only ever use the PM method Note With the gravitational force specified for particle and fluid components as above, gravity will really be applied to such components in the following manner:

 Besides P³M being split up into a long-range and a short-range part, we see that the interactions between particle and fluid components make use of PM, even though PM is only selected for the fluid components.
+For more information on these

-Example 0
+Example 0 |

-Explicitly specify the component with a name/species of 'matter to be under the influence of gravity, using the P³M method:
+Explicitly specify the component with a name/species of

 select_forces = {